 The company’s subscription service Prime has helped the company gain positive feedback for its customer service, speedy shipping, and low prices.
-Amazon has built up such a positive name for itself and has become so closely associated with online shopping that consumers no longer think of searching on Google first.
+Amazon has built up such a positive name and has become so closely associated with online shopping that consumers no longer think of searching on Google first.

 Google’s own efforts to fight back in this arena have come in the form of its Google Express delivery service, which partners with local retailers to provide same-day delivery in certain metro areas.
 However, this service is only offered in limited areas from limited retailers.
 It is not a broad enough program yet to reintroduce Google to consumers as a go-to online shopping resource.

 In my SWOT Google also clearly failed to gain valuable insights on their customers.
 Gmail is a nice effort, but G+ was a complete failure.
 It could have helped Google towards See, Like, Buy, but it failed to close the loop in social commerce.

 Amazon Increasing Its Revenues Going From CRM To VRM